$1 billion headache for Airbus as Qatar cancels four jets

 Al Baker last month denied the Gulf spat would interfere with Qatar Airways' growth or aircraft deliveries.

-After a slow start to the year, Airbus said it had almost tripled its cumulative 2017 orders in June thanks to the Paris Airshow.
-But it ended the first half well behind Boeing, which grabbed most show headlines with a new version of its 737.
+The Airbus sales force has been urged not to dwell on the reorganization and to push back "aggressively" against Boeing which won the Paris Airshow for the first time in five years.

+Sales chief John Leahy, who plans to retire this year, has also warned staff that Airbus faces a stronger and "much more aggressive" competitor, people familiar with the matter said.

 Airbus took 248 orders between January and June, or 203 after cancellations.
-It delivered 306 aircraft over the same period including 30 A350s.
-As of June 27, Boeing had notched up 407 orders so far this year, or 361 after cancellations.
+As of June 27, Boeing had notched up 407 orders this year, or 361 after cancellations.

-(Reporting by Tim Hepher and Alexander Cornwell; Editing by Michel Rose and Mark Potter)

-Liberty Interactive Corp said it would buy the remaining 62 percent of HSN Inc it does not already own in a deal that values the TV shopping network at $2.1 billion.